-After this offering, based upon the initial public offering price of \$15.00 per share, we will have an aggregate of 474,735,000 shares of common stock authorized but unissued and not reserved for issuance under our equity incentive plans, options granted to our directors, employees and consultants, or otherwise, assuming no exercise of the underwriters' option to purchase additional shares.
+After this offering, based upon the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, we will have an aggregate of shares of common stock authorized but unissued and not reserved for issuance under our equity incentive plans, options granted to our directors, employees and consultants, or otherwise, assuming no exercise of the underwriters' option to purchase additional shares.
 We may issue all of these shares without any action or approval by our stockholders.
 The issuance of additional shares could be dilutive to existing holders.